 Vitamin in Stress - Vitamin K4 from green leafy vegetables is active and is involved with blood clotting proteins.

-Bacteria in stress during Sept: - Staphylococcus aureus, a bacterium, is commonly found in human respiratory tract especially after a hospital stay.
-It is responsible for skin infections, food poisoning, pneumonia, meningitis, osteomyelitis, endocarditis, toxic shock syndrome and serious skin issues such as – impetigo, boils, cellulitis, MRSA, wound and respiratory infections.
+Bacteria in stress during Sept: Staphylococcus aureus, a bacterium, is commonly found in the human respiratory tract especially after a hospital stay.
+It is responsible for skin infections, food poisoning, pneumonia, meningitis, osteomyelitis, endocarditis, toxic shock syndrome and serious skin issues such as impetigo, boils, cellulitis, MRSA, wound and respiratory infections.
 Each year 500,000 people contract a staphylococcal infection in American hospitals.
 Chlamydia Pneumonia is a bacterium that infects humans and is a major cause of pneumonia and sinusitis.
 Staphylococcus is known to inactivate antibodies.

 Specifically Sept – Week 1 -

-Biochemical and muscle supporting energy comes into full stress this week.
+Biochemical and muscle-supporting energy comes into full stress this week.
 That back ache is likely from weak stomach muscles.
 The Kreb (Energy Cycle) of the cells is coming into stress from several angles.
 Your local health food store will likely have supplements that support the Krebs cycle – starting with Potassium and magnesium.
 Blood clotting to fatigue will plague the population this week.
 Bioflavonoids and pyruvate may be helpful.

 Muscles influenced this week: For this week mostly back and shoulder muscles are in stress.
 Remember that the stomach muscles need to be considered important back support.

 Interspinales: We take the spine for granted, but it is made up of a significant number of muscles and nerves which enable it to support us physically and in so many other ways.
 There are layers of muscles in your back that attach to, and around, the spine.
-The interspinalies muscles are in the deep muscle group.
+The interspinales muscles are in the deep muscle group.
 So, if your back is providing you pain signals, it may mean that some weakness exists.
 Exercises for this muscle can be found on line or visit your local gym for assistance.
-Source: “Interspinales”
+Source: Anatomy Zone - “Interspinales”

 Semispinalis Thoracis: Another back muscle - this one originates from the Sixth Thoracic Vertebrae and extends to the Cervical 6th Vertebrae, which is about half of the back and the first part of the neck.
 This large muscle allows us to extend the cervical part of the spine (i.e., your neck) and the thoracic section of your back.
 It also allows us to flex those same parts of the body side-to-side as well as to rotate them.
-Source: “Semispinalis Throacis Muscle”
+Source: Get Body Smart - “Semispinalis Throacis Muscle”

 Supraspinatus: This muscle assists your deltoid (one of the shoulder muscles) to begin the action of abducting the arm.
 It also assists with keeping the shoulder stabilized.
-Source: “Supraspinatus Muscles”
+Source: Get Body Smart - “Supraspinatus Muscles”

 Infraspinatus: Another shoulder muscle, this one being 1 of 4 muscles in your rotator cuff.
 Specifically, this one externally rotates your humerus bone and keeps your shoulder joint stable.
-Source: "Infraspinatus Muscle"
+Source: Wikipedia - "Infraspinatus Muscle"

-Rectus Abdominus: This is a large muscle of the abdomen that countervails the action of your diaphragm, but it does so much more, as indicated by innerbodyimage, a website, in the following quote:
+Rectus Abdominus: This is a large muscle of the abdomen that countervails the action of your diaphragm, but it does so much more, as indicated by Inner Body Image, a website, in the following quote:

 The rectus abdominis muscles, commonly referred to as the “abs,” are a pair of long, flat muscles that extend vertically along the entire length of the abdomen adjacent to the umbilicus.
 Each muscle consists of a string of four fleshy muscular bodies connected by narrow bands of tendon, which give it a lumpy appearance when well defined and tensed.
 This lumpy appearance results in the rectus abdominis muscles being referred to as the “six-pack.”

 The name rectus abdominis comes from the Latin words for “straight” and “abdominal,” indicating that its fibers run in a straight vertical line through the abdominal region of the body.